aleixop/Malaspina_HF/README.md

-# A handful of widespread species dominate heterotrophic flagellates in the global ocean
+# Oceanic heterotrophic flagellates are dominated by a few widespread taxa

-Code and data included in "A handful of widespread species dominate heterotrophic flagellates in the global ocean".
+Code and data included in "Oceanic heterotrophic flagellates are dominated by a few widespread taxa".
 These will be released when the article is published.

 ## Phyloseq objects